ckim310/whee-get-threes/README.md

 With this game (Whee get Threes), users will be able to:

 - [ ] Start, pause, and reset the game
+- [ ] Move tiles using arrow keys
+- [ ] Merge tiles to sum up and create a new tile

 ### Wireframes